ibm-cloud-docs/Cloudant/query/using_views.md

 the view is updated, but that the view must then be updated anyway.

-While {{site.data.keyword.cloudant_short_notm}} strives to keep indexes updated in the background, there is no guarantee how out-of-date the view is when queried with `update=false` or `update=lazy`.
+While {{site.data.keyword.cloudant_short_notm}} strives to keep indexes updated in the background, no guarantee exists about how out-of-date the view is when queried with `update=false` or `update=lazy`.
 {: important}